openforcefield/openff-interchange/docs/using/advanced.md

 If a molecule gets charges from one method, attempts to match charges for later methods are skipped.
 Note that preset charges override the force field and are not checked for consistency; any charges provided to the `charge_from_molecules` argument technically modify the force field.
 For more on how SMIRNOFF defines this behavior, see [this issue](https://github.com/openforcefield/standards/issues/68) and linked discussions.

+After all (mass-bearing) atoms have partial charges assigned, virtual sites are given charges by transferring charge from the atoms they are associated with ("orientation" atoms) according to the parameters of the force field.
+(The value of these parameters can be 0.0.)

 Given this complexity, it may be useful to track how each atom actually got charges assigned.
 Interchange has opt-in logging to track this behavior.
 This uses the [standard library `logging` module](https://docs.python.org/3/library/logging.html) at the `INFO` level.
 The easiest way to get started is by adding something like `logging.basicConfig(level=logging.INFO)` to the beginning of a script or program.
 For example, this script:

 ```python